+Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion

+PROJECT INFORMATION:

+Project Name:

+Project Number:

+Principal Contact:

+Firm Name / Contact Name / Title

+Firm Address/ Phone Number/ Email Address

+Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion

+Contractor-

-Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion PROJECT INFORMATION: Project Name: Project Number: Data Universal Numbering System (DUNS) Number: Principal Contact: Firm Name / Contact Name / Title Firm Address/ Phone Number/ Email Address Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Contractor-(1) The undersigned certifies, by submission of this proposal, that it and its principals: (a) Are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded by any Federal agencies; (b) Have not within a three-year period preceding this proposal been convicted of or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (Federal, State or local) transaction or contract under a public transaction; violation of Federal or State antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property; (c) Are not presently indicted for or otherwise criminally or civilly charged by a governmental entity (Federal, State or local) with commission of any of the offenses enumerated in paragraph (1)(b) of this certification; and (d) Have not within a three-year period preceding this application/proposal had one or more public transactions (Federal, State or local) terminated for cause or default.
-(2) Where the undersigned is unable to certify to any of the statements in this certification, such Subrecipient/ Sub Grantee offeror shall attach an explanation to this proposal.
-Exceptions will not necessarily result in denial of award, but will be considered in determining bidder responsibility.
+(1) The undersigned certifies, by submission of this proposal, that it and its principals:

+(a) Are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded by any Federal agencies;

+(b) Have not within a three-year period preceding this proposal been convicted of or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (Federal, State or local) transaction or contract under a public transaction; violation of Federal or State antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property;

+(c) Are not presently indicted for or otherwise criminally or civilly charged by a governmental entity (Federal, State or local) with commission of any of the offenses enumerated in paragraph (1)(b) of this certification; and

+(d) Have not within a three-year period preceding this application/proposal had one or more public transactions (Federal, State or local) terminated for cause or default.

+(2) Where the undersigned is unable to certify to any of the statements in this certification, such Offeror/Bidder/Contractor/Subrecipient shall attach an explanation to this proposal.

+Exceptions will not necessarily result in denial of award, but will be considered in determining Offeror/Bidder/Contractor/Subrecipient responsibility.
 For any exception noted, indicate to whom it applies, initiating agency, dates of action, and the type of violation.

 I, the official named below, hereby swear that I am duly authorized to legally bind the prospective contractor to the above described certification.
 I am fully aware that this certification is made under penalty of perjury under the laws of Guam.

+Signature/Authorized Certifying Official

+Typed Name and Title

+Prospective Contractor/Organization

+Date Signed

-Signature/Authorized Certifying Official Typed Name and Title Date Signed Prospective Contractor/Organization Contractor License No. (if any)
+Contractor License No. (if any)

-Instructions: Offerors need to sign and submit this form with the Proposal.